Approximation of an optimal control problem on a network with a perturbed problem in the whole space: Statement of the problem and main results

 It is obvious that $d$ fulfills~\eqref{cond-d}.
 The reason for choosing $\Gamma$ given by~\eqref{reseau} and the above function $d$ is that $d$ is of polynomial type and the computations are simple.
 Actually, our framework should be easily generalized to the case of general junctions with a finite number of edges (or branches), that is,

 where $\{e_i\}_{i\in \mathcal{I}}$ is a finite set of distinct unit vectors in $\R^2$.
 In this case it is always possible to choose a subanalytic function $d_\Gamma$ satisfying~\eqref{cond-d} and sharing many of the properties of the particular function $d$ defined by~\eqref{choix-d} (see~\cite[Chapter 6]{chuberre23} and Appendix~\ref{prop-dist}).
 We leave this for a future work.
+Let us mention that, to illustrate our proposed approach in a very simple framework, the straightforward case of the ``line network'' $\Gamma= \{O \} \cup (0,\infty)e_E\cup (0,\infty)e_W$ is described in Appendix~\ref{line-junction}.

 We now introduce a $\frac{1}{\varepsilon}$-perturbed optimal control problem

 where $X^{x,\alpha, \varepsilon}$ is the solution to the ODE

 satisfying $X^{x,\alpha, \varepsilon}(0)=x$.